12 Oct Plastic versus Metal Gutter Guards

 1. Plastic Gutter Guard:

 The most important things to remember with plastic gutter guard, is that they are not all created equal.
 In fact, we would strongly discourage the use of some plastic gutter guards.
 Cheap guards made from plastic or nylon may be attractive due to their low price however they are ultimately a waste of money and your time.
 The inferior plastic lacks durability and effectiveness in the long run.
-Australia’s harsh weather conditions cause cheap plastic mesh to warp, deteriorate and buckle in the sun.
+Australia’s harsh weather conditions cause the cheap plastic mesh to warp, deteriorate and buckle in the sun.
 In addition, seeds can easily pass through with wide mesh holes into gutters, germinating and then growing back through the mesh.

-High quality polyethylene gutter guards on the other hand, have much longer lifespan.
+High quality polyethylene gutter guards, on the other hand, have a much longer lifespan.
 They are durable in extreme temperatures and can withstand extreme weather events such as hailstorms.
 They are UV, fade, water, salt and corrosion resistant.
 Furthermore, as they don’t corrode or rust and they are often kinder to your roof when compared with metal options such as zincalume, steel or Colorbond gutter mesh.